herrouou/ekf_based_localization/README.md

 ```bash
 cd ekf_based_localization
 ```
 And you can build the package using catkin_make or catkin build.
-Navigate to your catkin workspace and run:
+Run:

 ```bash
 catkin_make